ROSRider/rosrider_doc/docs/NATIVE.md

+Upon launching `robot.launch` a number of subscribers and publishers are created.
+Some of those are created natively by the ROSRider board, and some are created by other ROS software, such as the `rosrider_diff_drive` package.

-ROSRider creates the following subscribers and publishers on the system:
+ROSRider board creates the following subscribers and publishers on the system:

 ### Subscribers